Selim III: Downfall and assassination

-Selim III was, however, thoroughly under the influence of French ambassador to the Porte Horace Sébastiani, and the fleet was compelled to retire without effecting its purpose.
-But the anarchy, manifest or latent, existing throughout the provinces proved too great for Selim III to cope with.
-The Janissaries rose once more in revolt, induced the Sheikh ul-Islam to grant a fetva against the reforms, dethroned and imprisoned Selim III, and placed his cousin Mustafa on the throne, as Mustafa IV (1807–08), on 29 May 1807.
+Selim III was under the influence of French ambassador to the Porte Horace Sébastiani, and the fleet was compelled to retire without effecting its purpose.
+However, the anarchy, manifest or latent, existing throughout the provinces proved too great for Selim III to cope with.
+The Janissaries rose once more in revolt, induced the Sheikh ul-Islam to grant a fatwa against the reforms, dethroned and imprisoned Selim III, and placed his cousin Mustafa on the throne, as Mustafa IV (1807–08), on 29 May 1807.

-The ayan of Rustchuk, Alemdar Mustafa, a strong partisan of the reforms, collected an army of 40,000 men and marched on Constantinople with the purpose of reinstating Selim III, but he came too late.
-The ill-fated reforming Sultan had been stabbed in the seraglio by the Chief Black Eunuch and his men.
-Upon his arrival in the capital, Bairakdar's only resource was to wreak his vengeance on Mustafa IV and to place on the throne Mahmud II (1808–1839), the sole surviving member of the house of Osman.
+The ayan of Rustchuk, Alemdar Mustafa, a strong partisan of the reforms, collected an army of 40,000 men and marched on Constantinople to reinstate Selim III, but he came too late.
+The ill-fated reforming sultan had been stabbed in the seraglio by the Chief Black Eunuch and his men.
+Upon his arrival in the capital, Bairakdar's only resource was to wreak his vengeance on Mustafa IV and to place on the throne Mahmud II (1808–1839), the sole surviving member of the House of Osman.

 Another version about his murder states that at the time of his deposition, Selim was staying at the Harem.
 The night of Thursday, 28 July 1808, he was with two of his consorts, Refet Kadın and Pakize Hanım.
 Alemdar Mustafa Pasha, a loyalist of Selim, was approaching the city with his army to reinstate Selim.
 Therefore, Mustafa IV gave orders to murder him and his brother Prince Mahmud.

-The assassins were apparently a group of men, including the Master of the Wardrobe called Fettah the Georgian, the Treasury steward Ebe Selim, and black eunuch named Nezir Ağa.
-Selim apparently knew his end was coming when he saw their swords drawn.
-Pakize Hanım threw herself between them and her lord, she was cut in her hand.
-Refet Kadın started screaming in terror, another slave girl who rushed in fainted when she saw what was about to happen.
-A struggle ensued and the former sultan was cut down and murdered, his last words apparently being "Allahu Akbar" ("God is great").
+The assassins were a group of men, including the Master of the Wardrobe, Fettah the Georgian, the Treasury steward Ebe Selim, and a black eunuch named Nezir Ağa.
+Selim knew his end was coming when he saw their swords drawn.
+Pakize Hanım threw herself between them and her lord; she was cut in her hand.
+Refet Kadın started screaming in terror, and another slave girl who rushed in fainted when she saw what was about to happen.
+A struggle ensued, and the former sultan was cut down and murdered, his last words being "Allahu Akbar" ("God is great").

 Refet Kadın threw herself on the body but was dragged away.
 The body was quickly wrapped in a quilt.
-The assassins moved on to find Prince Mahmud and attempt to murder him too.
-He was more fortunate though and later ordered the assassins to be executed.
-Selim III would be the only Ottoman sultan to be killed by the sword.
+The assassins moved on to find Prince Mahmud and attempted to murder him.
+He was more fortunate and later ordered the assassins to be executed.
+Selim III would be the only Ottoman sultan killed by a sword.
 He was buried in Laleli Mosque near his father's tomb.